-- Article 29 ("Non-competition obligation") establishes that a director may not hold the position of director or executive in companies with the same, similar or complementary type of activity as the Company or perform activities on their own account or on behalf of others that involve effective competition, whether actual or potential, with the Company or that in any other way place them in a permanent conflict with the interests of the Company, unless expressly authorized by the Company, by resolution of the General Meeting of Shareholders, under the terms established by law and with the exception of the positions they may hold, if any, in companies belonging to the Group.
-Notwithstanding the foregoing, the director may provide professional services to entities whose corporate purpose is totally or partially analogous to that of the Company, provided that they previously inform the Board of Directors of their intention, which may refuse to authorize such activity, stating the reasons for such refusal.

-- Article 31 ("Use of Company Assets") of the Board of Directors Regulations provides that a director may not make use of the Company's assets, including the Company's confidential information, or use their position in the Company to obtain a financial advantage, unless they have obtained the corresponding waiver or authorization from the Company under the terms established by law.

-- Article 33 ("Business opportunities") establishes that a director may not take advantage of a business opportunity of the Company for their own benefit or that of a person related to them under the terms established in the aforementioned Article 30 of the Board of Directors Regulations, unless they have obtained the corresponding waiver or authorization from the Company under the terms established by law.
-For these purposes, a business opportunity is understood to be any possibility of making an investment or commercial transaction that has arisen or has been discovered in connection with the director's performance of their duties, or through the use of means and information of the Company, or under circumstances such that it is reasonable to believe that the third party's offer was in fact directed to the Company.

-- Article 34 ("Indirect Transactions") of the Board of Directors Regulations establishes that a director violates their duties of fidelity to the Company if, knowing in advance, they permit or fail to disclose the existence of transactions carried out by the persons mentioned above and stated in Article 30.1 of the Board of Directors Regulations, which have not been subject to the conditions and controls provided for in the preceding articles.
+- Article 29 ("Non-compete obligation") establishes that a director may not hold the position of director or executive in companies with the same, similar or complementary type of activity as the Company or perform activities on their own account or on behalf of others that involve effective competition, whether actual or potential, with the Company or that in any other way place them in a permanent conflict with the interests of the Company, unless expressly authorized by the Company, by resolution of the General Meeting of Shareholders, under the terms established by law and with the exception of the positions they may hold, if any, in companies belonging to the group.
+Notwithstanding the foregoing, the director may provide professional services to entities whose corporate purpose is totally or partially analogous to that of the Company, provided that they previously inform the Board of Directors of their intention, which may refuse to authorize such activity, stating the reasons for such refusal. - Article 31 ("Use of Company Assets") of the Regulations provides that a director may not make use of the Company's assets, including the Company's confidential information, or use their position in the Company to obtain a financial advantage, unless they have obtained the corresponding waiver or authorization from the Company under the terms established by law. - Article 33 ("Business opportunities") establishes that a director may not take advantage of a business opportunity of the Company for their own benefit or that of a person related to them under the terms established in the aforementioned Article 30 of the Regulations, unless they have obtained the corresponding waiver or authorization from the Company under the terms established by law.
+For these purposes, a business opportunity is understood to be any possibility of making an investment or commercial transaction that has arisen or has been discovered in connection with the director's performance of their duties, or through the use of means and information of the Company, or under circumstances such that it is reasonable to believe that the third party's offer was in fact directed to the Company. - Article 34 ("Indirect Transactions") of the Board of Directors Regulations establishes that a director violates their duties of fidelity to the Company if, knowing in advance, they permit or fail to disclose the existence of transactions carried out by the persons mentioned above and stated in Article 30.1 of the Board of Directors Regulations, which have not been subject to the conditions and controls provided for in the preceding articles.

-In extraordinary cases, the Company may authorize the execution of a transaction with the Company by a director; this transaction must be authorized by the General Meeting of Shareholders or the Board of Directors in accordance with the provisions of Article 230 of the LSC.
-Likewise, the Director must also inform the Company of the positions they hold on the Board of other listed companies and, in general, of the facts, circumstances or situations that may be relevant to their performance as a director of the Company
+In extraordinary cases, the Company may authorize the execution of a transaction with the Company by a director; this transaction must be authorized by the General Meeting of Shareholders or the Board of Directors in accordance with the provisions of Article 230 LSC.

+Likewise, the Director must also inform the Company of the positions they hold on the Board of other listed companies and, in general, of the facts, circumstances or situations that may be relevant to their performance as a director of the Company.

 As regards senior managers, the mechanisms established to detect and regulate potential conflicts of interest are set forth in the Code of Conduct, which is also applicable to directors.
-Article 4.1.1 of the Code of Conduct states that the Professionals (which includes "directors, employees and collaborators associated with the Group, regardless of the position they hold [...]) of the TR Group shall perform their duties with loyalty and in defense of the Group's interests.
-Likewise, they shall try to avoid situations where the professional in question is or appears to be affected by a conflict of interest.
-These conflicts of interest are situations where there is a direct or indirect collision between the personal interest of the affected professional and the interest of the TR Group that involves or may involve a personal benefit detrimental to the Group.
+Article 4.1.1 of the Code of Conduct states that the Professionals (which includes "directors, employees and collaborators associated with the Group, regardless of the

-(Continues in section H)
+(Continues in Section H)